 Step two – apply for the scholarship

 If you follow the link to http://www.goarmy.com/rotc/high-school-students you will find a link to the four-year High School Scholarships and on that page you can start your application.
+Make sure you are looking at the dates and applying for the right year.
 It is first going to ask you to create a goarmy.com account.
 It is very important that once you create this account you return to the ROTC page and log in here.
 I publish the various dates for the scholarship process once they are released each year.
 Typically the window to apply opens in June before a high school students senior year.
+This year the application opens on 12 June.
 The first board meets in October and the deadline to start the process is in early January.
-Watch this blog for the dates.

 Step three – keep in touch/start a dialogue

 As you go through the process make sure you are letting people know you are interested in their program.
 Whether it is a school or an Army ROTC battalion, we want to hear from you, and we will keep track of our conversations.
-In my case I contact interested applicants often and track all correspondences.
-Clarkson also does the same and I can cross reference their system and mine to see if an applicant is showing interest.
+In my case I contact interested applicants as soon as they apply and list my school, reach out to them often and track all correspondences.
+Clarkson does the same for interested students and students who apply.
+I can cross reference their system and mine to see if an applicant is showing interest.
 If I hear from you often then you will get my help.
 If you don’t respond to my emails I’m guessing you plan to attend another school.